-Cairns’ bar scene has evolved in recent years, to become as vibrant and diverse as the city itself.
+Cairns’ bar scene has evolved recently to become as vibrant and diverse as the city itself.

 From the sophisticated to the funky and the let-it-all-hang-out laid-back, check out our guide to the best bars the city has to offer.

-Uber-cool and super-chilled, this laneway premium small bar is serious about its spirits and has quickly become a favourite haunt for locals.
+This dimly-lit laneway bar is serious about its spirits and has quickly become a favourite haunt for locals.

 Three Wolves specialises in whiskey and cocktails but has plenty more on the menu, including craft beer, wine and tasty food.